Become a FBNZ Accredited Advisor Member

 Kylie Wilson | Partner, Holding Redlich

-Only FBNZ members are eligible to undertake in these courses - Click here to join
+Only FBNZ members are eligible to undertake in these courses - Click here to join and enrol in Part 1 of your accreditation.

 Each course will require approximately 3.5 hours per week time commitment which is made up of: